1972 Major League Baseball postseason: Oakland Athletics (AL) vs. Cincinnati Reds (NL)

 This was the first World Series meeting between the Reds and Athletics, as well as the first World Series since 1968 to not feature the Baltimore Orioles.
-Despite blowing a 3-1 series lead, the Athletics held on to win Game 7 and their first title since 1930.
+Despite blowing a 3–1 series lead, the Athletics held on to win Game 7 and their first title since 1930, when the team was still based in Philadelphia.

-The Athletics took Game 1 thanks to a go-ahead solo home run from catcher Gene Tenace, and Catfish Hunter and Rollie Fingers helped lead the A's to victory again in Game 2 to go up 2-0 in the series headed to Oakland.
-In Game 3, Jack Billingham and Clay Carroll helped the Reds shutout the Athletics 1-0 to avoid a sweep.
-In Game 4, the Reds held a 2-1 lead going into the bottom of the ninth and were on the verge of evening the series.
-Then, the Athletics strung together four consecutive hits to score two runs, and took a 3-1 series lead.
-The Reds narrowly took Game 5 to send the series back to Cincinnati, and then proceeded to blow out the Athletics in Game 6 to force a seventh game.
-However, the Athletics, thanks again to Hunter and Fingers, narrowly prevailed by a 3-2 score to secure the title.
+The Athletics took Game 1 thanks to a go-ahead solo home run from catcher Gene Tenace in the top of the fifth.
+In Game 2, Catfish Hunter pitched eight innings of shutout ball as the Athletics took Game 2 to go up 2–0 in the series headed to Oakland.
+In Game 3, Jack Billingham pitched eight shutout innings and Clay Carroll earned a shutout save as the Reds shutout the Athletics 1–0 to avoid a sweep.
+In Game 4, the Reds held a 2–1 lead going into the bottom of the ninth and were on the verge of evening the series.
+Then, the Athletics strung together four consecutive hits to score two unanswered runs, and took a 3–1 series lead, capped off by an RBI single by Ángel Mangual in the bottom of the ninth.
+However, the Athletics weren’t out of the woods just yet.
+Pete Rose hit a game-winning RBI single in a Reds’ victory in Game 5 to send the series back to Cincinnati.
+In Game 6, the Reds blew out the Athletics to force a seventh game.
+However, the Athletics, thanks again to Hunter and Fingers, narrowly prevailed by a 3–2 score to secure the title.
 This was the first championship of the four major North American sports leagues won by a team from the San Francisco Bay Area.

 The Athletics' victory marked the start of a dynasty for the franchise, as they would win the World Series again in 1973 and 1974 over the New York Mets and Los Angeles Dodgers respectively to complete a three-peat.
-They would also win another title in 1989 over their cross-town rivals in the San Francisco Giants.
+They would also win another title in 1989 over their cross-town rivals in the San Francisco Giants, which would ultimately be their last during their time in Oakland, as the team would move to Las Vegas after the 2024 season.

-The Reds returned to the World Series in 1975, where they defeated the Boston Red Sox in seven games.
-The Reds and Athletics would meet again in the 1990 World Series, where the Reds shockingly upset the Athletics in a 4-game sweep.
+The Reds returned to the World Series in 1975, and defeated the Boston Red Sox in seven games to end a 35-year championship drought after being seven outs away from elimination in Game 7.

+The Reds and Athletics would meet again in the 1990 World Series, where the Reds shockingly upset the Athletics in a 4-game sweep in what would ultimately be the A’s last World Series appearance in Oakland.

+Broadcasting

+NBC televised all postseason games nationally in the United States.
+Each team's local broadcaster also televised coverage of LCS games.